Fania Bergstein: Adult literature

-Israeli historian Muki Tsur, in his biographical book in Hebrew, Fania Bergstein[:] Poetess and Pioneer, tells the story of Bergstein's life and analyses her oeuvre written for adults.
+Israeli historian Muki Tsur, in his biographical book in Hebrew, Fania Bergstein[:] Poetess and Pioneer, tells the story of Bergstein's life and analyses her works written for adults.
 He notes that her reputation as a children's poet has largely eclipsed her achievement as a writer of prose and poetry for adults; he emphasizes her importance as a voice of her generation.
 In particular she wrote, for her adult audience, of the grief and longing of the pioneers in the Land of Israel who had left their families behind in Eastern Europe only to later learn of their brutal annihilation during the Holocaust.
 Her poetry expresses the deep sense of orphanhood that characterized her generation.

 Fania Bergstein, in the words of Israeli journalist, columnist and translator Sarah Honig, is "important to understanding our Israeli identity, why we are here, what moves and motivates us… Like most everyone around her, Fania was a bridge.
 She was a living connection between a destroyed world and the new one being created.
 She articulated both the heartache and the hope."

 Bergstein's published writing for adults consists of four books, three of poetry and one of prose, including several published posthumously.
 The collections of poetry are: Grape Harvesting (Batzir, 1939), Passing Clouds (Avim Kholfot, 1950) and Harvest (Assif, 1955); the book of prose is Writings (Reshimot, 1952).